Water is that magic wet substance that is vital to all forms of life.

-The Journal of Biological Chemistry states that our lungs are about 83 percent water, the brain and heart contain 73 percent, our skin is composed of 64 percent fluid while our kidneys and muscles are 79 percent water.
+The Journal of Biological Chemistry says that our lungs are about 83 percent water, the brain and heart contain 73 percent, our skin is composed of 64 percent fluid.
+Our kidneys and muscles are 79 percent water.

 From a biological perspective, water has many different properties that – as those in white lab coats would say, “Are critical for the propagation of life”.

 When your massage therapist kneads and works on your muscles, the fluids within them are activated and released.
-Once these fluids are in your circulatory system, they head straight for the kidneys in true Thelma and Louise style!
+Once these fluids are in your circulatory system, they head straight for the kidneys.

 Massage also stimulates the lymphatic system so toxins are released and water, of course, helps to flush these out too.

 That warm herbal tea or that cool cup of water provides your kidneys with the extra fluid needed to efficiently remove the newly liberated wastes and will also help your muscles fully re-hydrate so they feel supple and work well.
 More after massage tips are here

 So, when your massage therapist suggests you drink an extra glass of water or two – she cares for your overall well-being and wants you to feel at your best.
 Always.

 Have more questions for your massage therapist?
 Some of the common ones are here.

 If dehydration happens and it is not corrected then your body can begin to shut down.

 Urination eventually stops, the kidneys pack up and the body can’t remove harmful waste products.